CTA Banner CTA Banner

 Invoice total amount without tax (IBT-109)

-The total invoice value before adding any taxes.
+The total invoice value before taxes are added.
 Must be reported with no more than two decimals.

 Invoice total tax amount (IBT-110)